silasdavis/glide-lock-transitive/README.md

 versions it can under the constraints of the dependency's manifest.
 It _will not_ use the versions your dependency has specified by its lock file.
-However your dependency will have closed into its lock file the versions of its dependencies it has been tested with.
-I almost always want to get the exact versions of my transitive dependencies that were specified in the lock file rather than tacitly
+However your dependency will have closed into its lock file the versions of its dependencies that it has been tested with.
+I almost always want to get the exact versions of my transitive dependencies that were specified in their parent's lock file rather than let glide tacitly upgrade my dependency's dependencies.

 glide-lock-transitive is a tool to pull in a dependency and its transitive dependencies while respecting the explicit (commit hash) versions of those transitive dependencies contained in the glide.lock lock file.
+As such it assumes the dependency in question has a glide.lock file at its root.

 It works by fetching the direct dependency and merging its lock file into the project's lock file.